stackplanet/sourcestack/README.md

 # Generic vs app-specific code

-Note that the template tries to distinguish between "generic" code (that would likely be the same across different applications) and app-specific code.
+The template includes "generic" code (code that would likely be the same across different applications) and app-specific code.

-Of course, you can still modify generic code if it doesn't suit your needs!

 Generic code can be found in: